seths10/personal-component-library/README.md

 - **Buttons:** A range of buttons in different sizes, styles, and colors. :pushpin:

-- **Typography:** A selection of fonts, sizes, and weights for use in headlines, body text, and other UI elements. :pencil:
+- **Typography:** A selection of font, sizes, and weights for use in headlines, body text, and other UI elements. :pencil:

 - **Icons:** A set of icons in different styles and sizes. :art: